XyZuQ/Minesweeper/README.md

 **Summary**

 The project fulfills its purpose - the Minesweeper game works.
-The minimum technical requirements of the project are also met.
+The technical requirements of the project are also met.